dlab-berkeley/python-berkeley/events/_posts/2014-03-14-MOOCs-and-SciPy.md

 Workers' Party to support the development of our community!
 People can treat it like a "study hall" to follow a MOOC or book and ask for help if they get stuck, or ask for help with their projects.

+### What happened

+Raymond talked about his experiences with bCourses (which runs on [Canvas](https://github.com/instructure/canvas-lms), which is produced by [Instructure](http://www.instructure.com)).
+He was initialy motivated to do automated grading, but it's been harder to do than to just have his TA do it.

+So, he's been working on being able to do something like clickers during his class, although some of the response features of Canvas are still in beta.
+I.e., students can provide answers to questions during class, and then you can programmatically access what they respond.

+There's a REST API, and Raymonds working on a library to work with it.
+Let him know if you want to join the effort!